-- Students will sing in both head voice and chest voice with accurate pitch. - Students will begin to connect head and chest voice: creating a semiconsistent sound throughout their passaggio. - Tenors and Basses will continue to strengthen their falsetto. - Students will sing with a clear and focused tone with the exception of extreme highs and lows (register).
+- Students will sing in both head voice and chest voice with accurate pitch. - Students will be able to connect their head and chest voice: creating a consistent sound throughout their passaggio. - Tenors and Basses will be able to sing with clear and consistent tone across all registers including falsetto. - Students will be able to place sound in multiple locations within the facial mask.